shayaantx/botdarr/README.md

 sonarr-path=
 # the default quality profile you want to use (go to Sonarr->Settings->Profiles)
 sonarr-default-profile=any
+# leave empty if you never changed this in sonarr
+sonarr-url-base=
 ```

 1. Run the jar using java